almarklein/mypaas/docs/deploying.md

 A value consisting of three values, e.g. "/status 10s 2s", representing the health-check path, interval and timeout.
-Note that your server must respond 2xx/3xx for path, otherwise the container will be disabled by the load balancer, because it will consider it unhealthy.
+Note that your server must respond 2xx/3xx for the specified path, otherwise the load balancer will consider it unhealthy and disable it.

 The healthcheck value only has affect with scale > 0.
+Note that when the healthcheck value is changed, the first next deploy will *not* be a zero-downtime deploy (this is because the change prevents the old and new containers from sharing the same load balancer).

 ### mypaas.maxcpu